Romitoskj/UniversityNotes/Computer Vision/04 - Histograms.md

 $$

 > [!Info] Low contrast
-> An image has low contrast when the complete range of possible value is not used
+> An image has low contrast when the complete range  of possible value (*Display space*) is not used

 ## Histograms of color images
 For color images there three approaches: